 The word ‘Fintech’ is a portmanteau of the two terminologies- ‘finance’ and’ technology’.
 A debt collection fintech company in India is a form of business that utilizes technology to enhance or automate financial processes and services.
-The traditional financial services went through a radical transformation and emerged as a technology bases business.
+Traditional financial services went through a radical transformation and emerged as a technology bases business.
 In the year 2015, the Fintech business witnessed more than 12000 start-ups emerge in their space with a huge investment amounting to USD 19 billion.
 These companies also collaborate with various research institutions, universities, industries, and government associations.
 India has created an atmosphere that helps provide opportunities to startups to help them expand and exponentially grow into huge businesses.
 B2B Fintech Company in India has expanded its sector by involving various segments including foreign markets.
 Fintech essentially delivers innovation.
 Indian economy is constantly cash-driven and over the last decade, Fintech Companies in has emerged as a great opportunity for India to expand its business as there are various options available such as insurance, lending, e-wallets, etc.

 Fintech is based on collaboration with other agencies and the integration of various innovations.
 This platform enables the exchanging of ideas, coming up with various strategies and building networks.
 There are 3 important stakeholders in the Fintech sector: